Uyghur Doppa Cultural Festival

-The festival was created by Uyghur activist Tahir Imin in 2009 and celebrated for the first time that year, in Imin's homecity of Ürümqi.
+The festival was created by Uyghur activist Tahir Imin in 2009 and celebrated for the first time that year, in Imin's home city of Ürümqi.
 Celebrations were broadcast nationally by Chinese state television and shared by Uyghur groups abroad, popularizing it among Uyghurs in China and the Uyghur diaspora.
-However, since the start of the Chinese authorities' crackdown on Uyghur cultural activities in 2014, the festival is no longer observed in China.
+However, since the start of the Chinese authorities' crackdown on Uyghur cultural activities in 2014, the festival is no longer officially observed in China.